 After draining on the paper towels, remove to a wire rack with a baking pan underneath to cool.

 While they are cooling, mix together the icing sugar and milk.
 You can make the glaze as thick or as thin as you like.
 My glaze was quite thin.

-When the donuts are cold, dip in the glaze, until all the sides are coated.
+After approximately 30 minutes or more, when the donuts are cold, dip in the glaze, until all the sides are coated.

 Leave on the wire rack until the glaze is dried (if you can wait that long).

-* if you don't have espresso powder, you can use 1 Tbsp leftover coffee from your morning coffee, and just use 1 Tbsp less buttermilk. * make one donut at first, to check the timing.
+* if you don't have espresso powder, you can use 1 Tbsp leftover coffee from your morning coffee, and just use 1 Tbsp less buttermilk. * cook only one donut first, to check the timing.
 I cooked mine for 3 minutes exactly.
 After the first one is cooked, scoop it out, and cut it in half to check for doneness. * you can make these donuts smaller, but you will have to adjust the cooking time. * donuts are best eaten on the day you make them.
 I stored mine in a plastic container for 2 days before they were all eaten up.